-the Disabled Link Indication subfield shall be set to 1 in the MLD Parameters subfield corresponding to the AP affiliated with the AP MLD and operating on the link that (#15118)is included in the Neighbor AP Information field in the Reduced Neighbor Report element carried in the Beacon or Probe Response frames transmitted byany of the APs affiliated with the AP MLD and
+(#16510) the Disabled Link Indication subfield shall be set to 1 in the MLD Parameters subfieldthat (#15118)is included in the TBTT Information field corresponding to the AP affiliated with the AP MLD where the affiliated AP is operates on the link that is being disabled and the TBTT Information field is contained in the Reduced Neighbor Report element carried in the Beacon or Probe Response frames transmitted by:

+any of the APs affiliated with the same AP MLD as the AP that operates on the link that is being disabled and

-any APs that set the Co-Located AP bit of the BSS Parameters subfield of the TBTT Information field of the Neighbor AP Information field to 1 for the disabled AP.
+any APs that have set the Co-Located AP subfield of the BSS Parameters subfield of the TBTT Information field to 1 for the affiliated AP that operates on the link that is being disabled.

 If the Disabled (#15119)Link Indication subfield corresponding to a reported AP is set to 1, then the Neighbor AP TBTT Offset subfield included in the same TBTT Information field of the Reduced Neighbor Report element shall be set to 255.

 (#16348)a non-AP EHT STA affiliated with a non-AP MLD that is associated with the AP MLD shall not use the link to transmit individually addressed frames to the AP affiliated with the AP MLD that is operating on a link that is disabled.